-Steps to Create a Job Search Check-In Assignment
+A. Overview of the Job Search Check-In Assignment

-The Job Search Check-in Assignment helps students maintain accountability and momentum during job search with SMART goals, progress tracking and early alerts for students who are stuck or need support.
-There are three structured components to the assignments which include:
+The Job Search Check-in Assignment helps students maintain accountability and momentum during a job search with SMART goals, progress tracking and early alerts for students who are stuck or need support.

-Baseline: Students will target roles & plan
+Baseline Call: Students will target roles & plan

-Check-in(s): Series of check-ins to review and set goals
+Check-in(s) Call: Series of check-ins to review and set goals

 This assignment is best used for: